Clinical UM Guideline

 Diabetic retinopathy is a disorder of the retina that eventually will develop to some extent in nearly all individuals with long-standing diabetes.
 Diabetic retinopathy is estimated to be the most frequent cause of new cases of blindness among adults aged 20-74 years in the United States.
 It is a highly specific vascular complication occurring in type 1 and type 2 diabetes, with the prevalence being highly dependent upon the duration of the disease.
 Nearly all individuals with type 1 diabetes and over 60% of individuals with type 2 diabetes who have had lengthy courses of this disease will have some degree of retinopathy.
 Laser photocoagulation surgery is an established treatment for diabetic retinopathy.

-The prevalence rate of diabetic retinopathy for adults over age 40 in the United States is 3.4% or 4.1 million persons.
-The prevalence rate for vision-threatening diabetic retinopathy is 0.75% or 899,000 persons.
-For those individuals with type 1 diabetes, the American Diabetes Association (2014) recommends retinopathy screening with yearly retinal examinations within 5 years after diagnosis in adults and children greater than 10 years old.
-For those individuals with type 2 diabetes, screening is recommended shortly after the diagnosis of diabetes.
+An estimated 4.1 million Americans are affected by retinopathy with 899,000 affected by vision-threatening retinopathy.
+For those individuals with type 1 diabetes, the American Diabetes Association (2015) recommends retinopathy screening with yearly retinal examinations within 5 years after diagnosis and for those individuals with type 2 diabetes, screening is recommended shortly after the diagnosis of diabetes.

 Clinical manifestations begin with retinal microaneurysms and hemorrhages progressing to retinal capillary nonperfusion, occlusion of retinal vessels, pathological proliferation of fragile retinal vessels (neovascularization) and macular edema.
 Visual loss results primarily from macular edema, macular capillary nonperfusion, vitreous hemorrhage, and distortion or traction detachment of the retina.